 error for pressure transducers, and their calibration".
 The concepts of resonance and damping fall neatly into the category of limitations and potential sources of error.
 For a variety of sensible reasons, the college examiners have clearly prioritised this topic, and it appears in multiple past paper questions:

-Question 12 from the first paper of 2020 was the first time this has ever come up in the CICM First Part exam.
-It had also come up once in the Part II exam, in Question 11.2 from the first paper of 2010 where candidates were expected to comment on the "fidelity" of the pressure transducer system which was shown undergoing a fast flush test.
+In spite of how common these questions have been, they are still done very poorly, with a pass rate ranging between 25% and 33%.
+The topic had also come up once in the Part II exam, in Question 11.2 from the first paper of 2010 where candidates were expected to comment on the "fidelity" of the pressure transducer system which was shown undergoing a fast flush test.
 The interpretation of fast flush tests and other practical matters related to the "fidelity" of the arterial transducer system are discussed in the section on arterial line dynamic response testing.
 In many ways, this is a huge self-indulgent redux version of that chapter.
 From the standpoint of exam preparation, it would be possible to skip this entire chapter and only review the brief square wave test section in the Fellowship Exam required reading chapter on the information derived from arterial line waveforms.

 - The pressure transducer system can be described as a second-order dynamic system, a harmonic oscillator

 - The natural frequency of the system is the frequency at which it will oscillate freely (in the absence of sustained stimulus)

 - Resonance is the amplification of signal when is its frequency is close to the natural frequency of a system

 - Relevance to invasive blood pressure measurement

 - An arterial waveform is a composite of many waveforms of increasing frequencies (harmonics), the amplitude of which decreases as their frequency increases.